sagardhadke/Spendly/README.md

 # Spendly
 Expense Manager App with MVVM &amp; Realm Database

+## 1.1 App Version Features

+- 📣 100% FREE & No Ads!
+- Income and expense Management

 ## Feedback

 If you have any feedback, please reach out to us at peaceunique2003@gmail.com